luiz00martins/ccpt/README.md

 ccpt update
 ```

-This fetches the list of default packages and properties of all packages, local packages included, from the internet and stores them localy.
+This fetches the list of default packages and properties of all packages, local packages included, from the internet and stores them locally.

 *The Output should look something like this:*